toddberreth/AutoPlayer/README.md

 AutoPlayer was written in C++ using openFrameworks 008+

 # Demo
-Included configuration file and media demonstrated a simple generative illustrated poem.
+Included configuration file and media demonstrate a poem slideshow with random audio accompaniment and video/image illustration.